 C: How so?

 E: Well, again, the money has to come back.
-And if it's not all coming back in the form of purchases of goods and services (which shows up in the "current account"), the rest comes back in the form of investments; which is accounted for in the "capital account", which, by the way, shows an annual surplus that virtually matches the trade (current account) deficit, it virtually has to.
+And if it's not all coming back in the form of purchases of goods and services (which shows up in the "current account"), the rest comes back in the form of investments; which is accounted for in the "financial account", which, by the way, along with the "capital account" (which captures certain other items) shows an annual surplus that virtually matches the trade (current account) deficit, it virtually has to.

 C: So you're saying foreigners invest more in the U.S. than we do in foreign countries.

 E: You name it: The stocks in your retirement account, U.S. treasury bonds (which fund our government and keeps interest rates reasonable), corporate bonds, property, private businesses, etc. Essentially bringing those dollars right back into our system to be utilized in myriad ways.

 E: And imagine how bad it would be if that $540 billion stopped flowing each year into the stocks in your portfolio, into treasuries, into funding U.S. businesses, etc..
 I mean, your portfolio would suffer, interest rates would rise, we'd have less capital investment overall, yada, yada, yada...

 C: So why all of this tariff stuff, and everybody saying we've been getting killed for years?